 In September 2021, in connection with the IPO, the board of directors and stockholders approved the 2021 Equity Incentive Plan (the "2021 Plan") as a successor to the Company's 2015 Plan (together the "Plans").
-The 2021 Plan authorizes the award of both stock options, which are intended to qualify for tax treatment under Section 422 of the Internal Revenue Code, and nonqualified stock options, as well for the award of restricted stock awards ("RSAs"), stock appreciation rights ("SARs"), RSUs, and performance and stock bonus awards.
-Pursuant to the 2021 Plan, incentive stock options may be granted only to our team members.
-The Company may grant all other types of awards to our team members, directors, and consultants.
-The Company initially reserved 13,032,289 shares of our Class A common stock, plus any reserved shares of Class B common stock not issued or subject to outstanding grants under the 2015 Plan on the effective date of the 2021 Plan, for issuance as Class A common stock pursuant to awards granted under the 2021 Plan.
-The number of shares reserved for issuance under our 2021 Plan will increase automatically on February 1 of each of the years from 2022 through 2031.
-As such, effective as of February 1, 2022, 7,344,382 shares were added to the 2021 Plan.
+The 2021 Plan authorizes the award of both stock options, which are intended to qualify for tax treatment under Section 422 of the Internal Revenue Code, and nonqualified stock options, as well for the award of restricted stock awards ("RSAs"), stock appreciation rights ("SARs"), restricted stock units ("RSUs"), PSUs and stock bonus awards.
+Pursuant to the 2021 Plan, incentive stock options may be granted only to the Company's team members.
+The Company may grant all other types of awards to its team members, directors, and consultants.
+The Company initially reserved 13,032,289 shares of its Class A common stock, plus any reserved shares of Class B common stock not issued or subject to outstanding grants under the 2015 Plan on the effective date of the 2021 Plan, for issuance as Class A common stock pursuant to awards granted under the 2021 Plan.
+The number of shares reserved for issuance under the 2021 Plan increases automatically on February 1 of each of the years from 2022 through 2031.